Shoulder Pain and Problems

 Other instances to seek a doctor include problem and pain moving shoulders, chronic tenderness around the joints.

-Request an Othopedic Consultation at Clinic One.
+Request an Orthopedic Consultation at Clinic One.

 What are the treatment options for shoulder pain in Kathmandu Nepal?